raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ## Get coding!

 Now that you have a much better idea of what your experiment program is going to do, it's time to get coding!
-Continue reading this guide for help on writing the program 'scaffolding' code, and other tips and tricks.
+Continue reading for specific guidance on how to write aspects of your program.